FreeCAD/FreeCAD-documentation/wiki/Fr_Widget_Basics.md

         pass
 ```}

 Label move is not implemented yet.
-But drawing move,size and resize in deed is the same function.
-There many ways to do this job but to make it simple, Fr\_Widget delete the original vector and simply redraw the whole object.
-Not so much to clarify ..
+But drawing move, size and resize indeed is the same function.
+There are many ways to do this job but to make it simple, Fr\_Widget delete the original vectors and simply redraw the whole object.
+There is not so much to clarify ..
 It is clear how the function works.

 ==== Part8   * ====